nslay/ComputeBValue/README.txt

 for the unknown b-values (you must have ADC and know the initial b-value used, e.g. b=0).

-NOTE: Solving for unknown b-values is currently only supported for diffusion DICOM series comprised of mixed b-values.

 NOTE: The tool will automatically detect inverted b-value images and restore the images prior to computing the target b-value image.